 Find out more about our role in providing Environmental services.

-By bringing together resources from across its Member and Co-operating States, ECMWF serves its community by providing world-leading weather forecasts, specialist software, and the largest meteorological data archive in the world.
+By bringing together resources from across its Member and Co-operating States, ECMWF serves its community by providing world-leading weather forecasts, specialist software, and one of the largest meteorological data archives in the world.

 Find out more about serving meteorology.